tecanal/tecanal.github.io/README.md

 # tecanal.github.io
-This is the code for the Tecanal Website.
-Right now, I have no idea what any of the files are for, though I can gather limited information based on the code

--David W
+The code for the TeCanal web material, which includes the TeCanal homepage and all of our subdomains.